 If a web design client already has some photos of their own, they want to include them on their website, in which case there's less chance of needing to source photo stock for them.

-However, if a web design client doesn't have enough photos, or they don't have photos at all to provide, or the images they do provide are not of high quality, the web designer will likely need to step in to fill that gap.
+However, if a web design client doesn't have enough photos or doesn't have photos at all to provide, or the images they provide are not of high quality, the web designer will likely need to step in to fill that gap.

 A good web design company will have access to premium quality images, fonts, and other assets which they acquire at a cost.
-While using these premium assets can affect the web design project's price, it results in a higher-quality website.
+While using these premium assets can affect the web design project's price, resulting in a higher-quality website.

-Sometimes one has to go through a few revisions of a web design mockup to ensure both the web design client is happy and to ensure the design achieves what it intends to achieve.
+Sometimes, one has to go through a few revisions of a web design mockup to ensure that the client is happy and that the design achieves what it intends to achieve.